jleatherman92/github.io/index.md

 * Javascript

 ## Projects
+<a href="http://codepen.io/jleatherman92/pen/amPNEL">Change Calculator made with Ionic and Angular</a><br />
+<a href="http://codepen.io/jleatherman92/pen/zKrEga">Ascending Array made with Ionic and Angular</a><br />

 ### CV

-I created a this web page to show off my CV.
+I created this web page to show off my CV.

 ## Achievements